 Here are more popular mobile broadband plans under $30 per month:

 Best prepaid mobile broadband plan

-amaysim’s Mobile Broadband Data 90GB Plan offers the most data for a 28-day prepaid plan and comes in at $60 per month.
-You’ll have to BYO your own modem, laptop or tablet, but there’s the added peace of mind that comes with no excess data charges.
+Amaysim’s 90GB Data Plan offers the most data and best value for a prepaid plan and comes in at $60 per month, even though it’s a 28-day plan, which means you’ll have to recharge one extra time if you keep it for a year.
+You’ll also have to BYO your own modem or SIM card-compatible laptop or tablet, but you won’t have to worry about excess data charges.

-If 90GB is too much for your usage, Amaysim also offers 7GB for $15 or 50GB for $40.
-All run on a 28-day recharge cycle, which can be set to top-up automatically.
+If 90GB is too much for your usage, Amaysim also offers 7GB for $15 or 50GB for $40, and all of Amaysim’s plans can be set to top-up automatically.

 Here are more popular prepaid mobile broadband plans:

 How to find the best mobile broadband plan